Tips and strategies on how to prevent, prepare for, and cope with wildfires.

 - Take pictures of the damage—both to the house and your possessions—for insurance purposes.

 - Make temporary repairs to prevent further damage from rain, wind or looting.

 - Keep all repair receipts for your insurance agent.

 - If you have to rebuild your home, check local building codes and ordinances to find out about fire-resistant designs and noncombustible materials that may help reduce the damaging effects of wildfires in the future.
-For example, use fire-resistant shingles or replace vinyl siding with other materials, such as stucco, that are less likely to melt.

 More Useful Information: